donabrams/stuBrief/README.md

 q.
 Are there Progress Points that are not in a logical order?

 a.
 If we test with additional questions after the natural stopping point in a Progression and in more than a few cases those questions are answered correctly, then it is likely that they are not in a logical order.
+There is another possibility that the answer is wrong or the question is ambiguous.